Machine Translation: When to use it (and when not to)

 The problem with pronouns

 In French, beyond the adult-child relationship, it can be tricky for non-native speakers to know when to use the formal “you” (vous) or the informal (tu).
 It isn’t quite as straightforward as family and friends versus strangers or professional relationships.
-A Parisian friend of mine addresses her in-laws using the more formal vous, while some of my clients in media and advertising start using the informal tu straight away (even if we’ve never met).
+In French, you might address your in-laws using the more formal vous, while some of our clients in media and advertising start using the informal tu straight away (even if we’ve never met).

 In Greek, a man in his forties might jokily use the informal εσί (esi) instead of εσείς (eseis) when meeting someone younger, but the younger person would always reply using the formal eseis, otherwise it would sound odd and even disrespectful.